larsschwegmann/LSWeather/README.md

 LSWeather
 =========

 A simple class to get the current weather conditions for a given location.
+Uses the Google Weather API.

 Installation
 ------------